Franklin County, Massachusetts

 - 2011: Franklin County celebrates its 200th anniversary since being officially established as a county in 1811.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Franklin County, Massachusetts.
+This timeline provides a condensed summary of the historical journey of Franklin County, Massachusetts.